Melodrama: Film

 During the 1940s, the British Gainsborough melodramas were successful with audiences.

+In the 1950s, films by director Douglas Sirk, such as All That Heaven Allows (1955) and Written on the Wind (1956), are representative of the genre.
+Many later melodramatic filmmakers cite Sirk and his works as significant influences.

-A director of 1950s melodrama films was Douglas Sirk who worked with Rock Hudson on Written on the Wind and All That Heaven Allows, both staples of the genre.
-Melodramas like the 1990s TV Moment of Truth movies targeted audiences of American women by portraying the effects of alcoholism, domestic violence, rape and the like.
-Typical of the genre is Anjelica Huston's 1999 film Agnes Browne.
-In the 1970s, Rainer Werner Fassbinder, who was very much influenced by Sirk, contributed to the genre by engaging with class in The Merchant of Four Seasons (1971) and Mother Küsters Goes to Heaven (1975), with sexual orientation and codependency in The Bitter Tears of Petra von Kant (1972) and with racism, xenophobia and ageism in Fear Eats the Soul (1974).
-More recently, Todd Haynes has renewed the genre with his 2002 film Far from Heaven..
-Contemporary director Pedro Almodovar has also taken many inspirations from Melodrama, notably the work of Douglas Sirk which is reflected into his films.
+In the 1970s, Rainer Werner Fassbinder, who was influenced by Sirk, contributed to the genre by engaging with issues within the cultural subconscious, addressing class in The Merchant of Four Seasons (1971) and Mother Küsters Goes to Heaven (1975), sexual orientation and codependency in The Bitter Tears of Petra von Kant (1972) and racism, xenophobia, and ageism in Fear Eats the Soul (1974).